 Our investment portfolios are constructed using Exchange Traded Funds (ETFs).
 An ETF is an investment vehicle which is constructed like a mutual fund but trades like an individual security on a stock exchange.
 ETFs provide instant investment across all asset classes including stocks, bonds, gold, commodities, real estate and currencies.
-With almost 2000 ETFs in the world today and growing, they are amongst the fastest growing investment vehicles because they provide a compelling combination of low costs, performance, diversification and tax-efficiency.
+With over 2000 ETFs in the world today and growing, they are amongst the fastest growing investment vehicles because they provide a compelling combination of low costs, performance, diversification and tax-efficiency.

 ETFs used by IceCap Asset Management have a cost advantage on average of about 1.5% relative to actively managed mutual funds.
 This cost advantage has a significant impact on a portfolio’s performance over time.
-Fortunately costs are among the few controllable variables in a portfolio’s returns and ETFs provide an opportunity to enhance your net returns by reducing your investment expenses.
+Fortunately, costs are among the few controllable variables in a portfolio’s returns and ETFs provide an opportunity to enhance your net returns by reducing your investment expenses.

 When you invest in a mutual fund, you are asking the manager to make “active” decisions so that your return will be better than that of an index or benchmark.
 The index or benchmark is called a “passive” investment and is easily available to all investors through ETFs.
 Unfortunately for active managers, few are able to consistently produce returns greater than their benchmark over the long term.
 In essence, most investors are not only paying excessive fees within their mutual funds, but they are also paying for lower returns than what they could otherwise achieve through passive investments in ETFs.
 ETFs address the problem of benchmark underperformance by actively managed mutual funds.